amclark42/so-youre-planning-to-vote-2020/README.md

 * Show respect for everyone else voting in-person, but especially show respect for poll workers, who will face increased risk to themselves and their families.
 * As soon as you can after voting, disinfect and/or wash your hands for 20 seconds.

-You may need or want to prepare documents to bring to your polling place. ([VoteRiders](https://www.voteriders.org/), [Lambda Legal](https://www.lambdalegal.org/vote)) These might include:
+Prepare all documents you’ll need to bring to your polling place. ([VoteRiders](https://www.voteriders.org/), [Lambda Legal](https://www.lambdalegal.org/vote)) These might include:

 * an ID;
 * a voter registration card;